1

 -

-Soil Moisture: Keep soil consistently moist, especially during establishment.
+Soil Moisture: Keep consistently moist, especially during dry periods. -

-Pruning Instructions: Prune in late winter to maintain shape and remove dead branches.
+Pruning Instructions: Prune to shape in late winter or early spring; remove dead or crossing branches. -

 Share